-Although it is a special case of moment averaging, moment selection is a somewhat crude procedure: it gives full weight to the estimator that minimizes the moment selection criterion no matter how close its nearest competitor lies.
+Moment selection is a somewhat crude procedure: it gives full weight to the estimator that minimizes the moment selection criterion no matter how close its nearest competitor lies.
 Accordingly, when competing moment sets have similar criterion values in the population, sampling variation can be magnified in the selected estimator.
-Thus, it may be possible to achieve better performance by using smooth weights rather than discrete selection.
-In this section, I briefly explore this possibility.
+This motivates the idea of averaging estimators based on different moment conditions rather than selecting them.
+Indeed, in some settings it is possible to derive averaging estimators with uniformly lower risk than the "valid" estimator via Stein-type arguments (e.g. Hansen (2014) and Cheng et al. (2014)).
+In the case of a scalar target parameter, however, such results are unavailable and hence cannot be used to guide the construction of moment averaging weights for the setting considered in this paper.

-They key question is: how should one construct the weights?
-One possibility is to adapt a proposal from Buckland et al. (1997), who suggest averaging a collection of competing maximum likelihood estimator with weights of the form where I_k is an information criterion evaluated for model k, and i indexes the set of K candidate models.
+So how should one construct weights for a scalar target parameter?
+One possibility is to adapt a proposal from Buckland et al. (1997), who suggest averaging a collection of competing maximum likelihood estimator with weights of the form $w_k = \exp(-I_k/2) / \sum{i=1}^{K} \exp(-I_i/2)$ where $I_k$ is an information criterion evaluated for model k, and i indexes the set of K candidate models.
 This expression, constructed by an analogy with Bayesian model averaging, gives more weight to models with lower values of the information criterion but non-zero weight to all models.
-Applying a slightly more general form of this idea, suggested by Claeskens and Hjort (2008b), to the moment selection criteria examined above, we might consider using weights of the form where $MSC(\cdot)$ is a moment selection criterion and the parameter $\kappa \geq 0$ varies the uniformity of the weighting.
+Applying a slightly more general form of this idea, suggested by Claeskens and Hjort (2008b), to the moment selection criteria examined above we might consider weights of the form where $MSC(\cdot)$ is a moment selection criterion and the parameter $\kappa \ge 0$ varies the uniformity of the weighting.
 As $\kappa \to 0$ the weights become more uniform; as $\kappa \to \infty$ they approach the moment selection procedure given by minimizing the corresponding criterion.
 Setting $\kappa = 1$ gives the Buckland et al. (1997) weights.